siravarice/habitat_architecture_training/README.md

 - Github Account <https://github.com>
 - Habitat Builder Account <https://bldr.habitat.sh/#/sign-in> (sign in with GitHub and grant GitHub control it requests)
 - Habitat Origin (created from your Builder account)
-- Access Token (Also created from your Builder account)

 ### Creating your Origin